 So far, for me, this shoe has been perfect.
 It's been comfortable even up to marathon distance.
 It's been reliable whilst running on road and some light trails.

 I have yet to have a blister caused by the shoe.
-I did get one a few months back, but upon further investigation, I noticed there was something in my sock.
+I did get one a few months back.

 It's been my favourite shoe for a long time, and I generally think I have got every pennyworth out of the shoe so far (I did get a good deal).